Najsr/Simple-Injection/README.md

 ## Installation

 * Clone this repository
-* Compile as x86 or x64
+* Compile the project as AnyCPU
 * Add a reference to Simple-Injection.dll to your project

 ## Usage